 20. Time-Outs

-20.5.
-If the thrower attempts to call a time-out when their team has no remaining time-outs, play is stopped.
-The marker must add two (2) seconds to the stall count they would have restarted play on before restarting play with a check.
-If this results in a stall count of ten (10) or above, this is a “stall-out” turnover.
+20.4.
+If the thrower attempts to call a time-out while play is live and when their team has no remaining timeouts, play is stopped.
+The marker must add two (2) seconds to the stall count they would haverestarted play on before restarting play with a check.
+If this results in a stall count of ten (10) or above,this is a "stall-out" turnover.

 16. Continuation after a Foul or Violation Call

 16.1.
-Whenever a foul or violation call is made, play stops immediately and no turn over is possible (unless in situations specified in 15.9, 16.2, and 16.3).
+Whenever a foul or violation call is made, or a player attempts to stop play in any way, play stopsimmediately and no turnover is possible (unless in situations specified in 15.9, 16.2, and 16.3).

 16.2.
 If the foul or violation: